A bone density scan or a DEXA scan is a special type of

 - Subsidised by a Medicare rebate, if you are eligible.

-If you have broken a bone from a minor fall from standing height, this could be diagnosed with an X-ray.
+If you have broken a bone from a minor fall from standing height, this could be diagnosed with a typical X-ray.

 What if I have osteoporosis?

 Osteoporosis is serious but it is treatable.
-Treatment of osteoporosis involves simple lifestyle changes and your doctor may recommend starting a prescription medication.1
+Management of osteoporosis involves simple lifestyle changes and your doctor may recommend starting a prescription medication.1

 Let’s talk about the treatment of osteoporosis